meltano/academy/labs/build_your_first_pipeline.md

 - Python, pip, and pipx should be installed on your computer.
 - You should have a code editor installed.
 (VS Code will be used in our examples.)
 - Windows users should have WSL2 installed.
 (May require a restart.)
+- If you do not have a Snowflake environment to use, you may instead use SQLite, which is a file-based relational database.
 - For Snowflake access, you will require the following information:

     ```yml